natalieagus/50005/docs/OS/02-os-roles.md

 ## Preemption

 A pre-emptive Kernel <span style="color:#f77729;"><b>allows the scheduler</b></span> to <span style="color:#f7007f;"><b>interrupt</b></span> processes in Kernel mode to execute the highest priority task that are ready to run, thus enabling kernel functions to be <span style="color:#f7007f;"><b>interrupted</b></span> just like regular user functions.
 The CPU will be assigned to perform other tasks, from which it later returns to finish its kernel tasks.
 In other words, the scheduler is permitted to <span style="color:#f7007f;"><b>forcibly</b></span> perform a context switch.

+This is more difficult than blocking reentrancy because the kernel code may be stopped at almost any point, so shared kernel data must be carefully protected with locks or interrupt disabling.

 Likewise, in a non-preemptive kernel the scheduler is not capable of rescheduling a task while its CPU is executing in the kernel mode.
 {:.info}